-Conflict Handler: You are a new member of a WG, and the male chair seems to never care or fully consider what female WG members say.
-He either disregards their input, or "mansplains" to them during meetings.
-The chair also makes inappropriate jokes at the expense of women and the NextGenners.
+Scenario 7: A WG chair (male) seems to never care or fully take into account what fellow female WG members say.
+He either disregards their input or tries to "mansplain" them during meetings.
+The chair also makes inappropriate jokes at the expense of women.
 This situation is untenable if the WG is to be successful.
-Perhaps he doesn't fully understand his own implicit biases, or comes from a male-dominant culture.
+Perhaps he doesn't fully understand his own implicit biases or comes from a male-dominant culture.
 But it is time to engage in a dialogue and explain your point of view to improve the situation.